ThalesGroup/ThalesGroup.github.io/docs/index.md

+---
+hide:
+  - navigation
+  - toc
+---

 ![Thales](images/Thales_OSS_banner.png)

 ## Open source at Thales

 Open Source Software & Hardware are major concerns for Thales, we want to foster collaborations between the actors of these communities through this [GitHub organization](https://github.com/thalesgroup).

-Please browse some of the [projects](projects/index.md) available for further details.
+Please browse some of the [projects](projects.md) available for further details.

 ## Contributing